Guide to AmeriCorps Funding Applications

 Learn more about the Concept Form timeline below, and download the Planning Grant Concept Form.

 STEP 3 Planning Grant: You’ll move to a planning grant after completing the Concept Form.
-Planning grants provide organizations financial support to explore and expand their capacity to manage an AmeriCorps program.
-Grant recipients are awarded $75,000 to $100,000 for up to a 12-month planning period to start no earlier than August 1.
+Planning grants provide organizations with financial support to explore and expand their capacity to manage an AmeriCorps program.
+Grant recipients are awarded $75,000 to $100,000 for a planning period of up to 12 months, starting no earlier than August 1.
 Planning grantees do not host AmeriCorps members.
 They are expected to be better prepared to compete for an AmeriCorps program grant in the following grant cycle.
-Planning grant applications open in the fall and are due in the spring.

 STEP 4 Operational Grant: Operational grant cycles open in the Fall with applications due in the Spring.
-Sub-grantees must be able to support the equivalent of 5 full time AmeriCorps member positions (which can be broken into smaller slot types) with an AmeriCorps Program Director budgeted at a minimum of 50% on the grant, though 75% is recommended.
-Operational grant applicants should consider performance measures, as outlined in the AmeriCorps State National Planning Grants Performance Measure Best Practices.
-Please refer to the Grant Decision Tree for more information.
-Operational grant applications open in the fall and are due in the spring.
+Sub-grantees must be able to support the equivalent of 5 full-time AmeriCorps member positions (which may be broken into smaller slot types), with an AmeriCorps Program Director budgeted at a minimum of 50% of the grant, though 75% is recommended.
+Operational grant applicants should consider the performance measures outlined in the AmeriCorps State National Planning Grants Performance Measure Best Practices.

-The next Formula Notice of Funding Opportunity will open winter 2025.
+The next Formula Notice of Funding Opportunity will open in 2027.
+Contact Engage.AR@adhe.edu for more information.

 AmeriCorps Funding Notifications: For updates on all AmeriCorps funding opportunities, which includes AmeriCorps VISTA, Seniors, NCCC, or National Direct, register for notifications.